 If you want a lecture, you can find plenty of blog posts about problems resulting from over-borrowing by doing a quick web search.
 For example, consider this post about personal debt or this one about business borrowing.

-Instead of lecturing, I'll show you strategies for accelerating your repayment that will save you interest charges.
+Instead of lecturing, I'll show you strategies for accelerating your repayment to save you interest charges.
 Two such plans commonly called the debt snowball, and the debt avalanche may save you a bundle.
 And they don't even require a change in the total monthly payment.

 Wouldn't it be sweet to save perhaps thousands of dollars?

-Wouldn't it be even better if you could save thousands of dollars and not change your current monthly payment total - either now or ever?
+Wouldn't it be even better to save thousands of dollars and not change your current monthly payment total - either now or ever?